 - The Veteran needs at least six months of continuous, in-person personal care services.

 For more information on the VA Caregiver programs, visit the VA website.

 The VA can make home visits if the veteran is enrolled in the VA Home-Based Primary Care program.
 Typically, veterans admitted into this program have complex medical needs and find traveling to a VA facility challenging.

 For more information on the Home Based Primary Care program, visit the VA website.

-FAQ: Does VA Help With House Cleaning?
+Does VA Help With House Cleaning?

 The VA offers various benefits and services to eligible veterans, but unfortunately, house cleaning is not one of them.
 However, the VA Homemaker and Home Care Services program provides eligible veterans with personal care and household support to help them live independently.